 Photo credit: Jthediver, licensed under Creative Commons BY-SA 3.0

 The entire stretch of Unawatuna Bay Beach is sheltered by a sweep of palm-fringed land.
 The calm water offers plenty of opportunities for swimming, snorkelling, scuba diving and even a short boat tour.
 There are several restaurants and bars offering fresh seafood and cold drinks.
 The beach is clean, the sky is blue, and the sand is soft.
 Sit back, relax and let the sound of waves lull you to sleep.

 Unawatuna Bay Beach is only a ten-minute drive away from the hugely spacious historic Ambassador’s House.
 The 5-bedroom villa is fabulous for families, inter-generational groups and a group of friends to relax and unwind.

 Sinharaja Forest Reserve

-Sinharaja (Lion King) is a UNESCO World Heritage Site and is the country’s last viable area of primary tropical rainforest.
+Sinharaja (or lion king) is a UNESCO World Heritage Site and is the country’s last viable area of primary tropical rainforest.
 Hire a knowledgeable guide to appreciate the forest and discover its hidden treasures.
 Anti-leech preparations is a must before entering the forest.
 The forest has a wild profusion of flora, birdlife and reptiles.
 Scenic hiking tracks and small waterfalls are an absolute delight and a swim in one of the waterfalls is worth the trek.
 Start early in the morning for a full day tour to see more of the jungle.